ptcrews/smtcoq/SMTCoqTasks.md

 - [ ] Add Array rules
 	- [ ] Extend Alethe with Array proof rules
 	- [ ] Add rules to SMTCoq
-- [ ] Currently, support for CVC4/5 is turned off.
-Once it produces Alethe proofs, add support for CVC5.
-- [ ] Currently, we're assuming an ordering on the step numbers - we assume they are `t1,...,tn` and we don't account for sub-proofs, which would be `ti.tj`.
-Eventually update this to take any series of step numbers and convert them internally to an order we care about
 - [ ] Correctness proofs
     - [ ] `trans`, `cong` rules
     - [ ] Simplification rules: `not_simplify`, `and_simplify`, `or_simplify`, `implies_simplify`, `equiv_simplify`, `ite_simplify`, `connective_def`, `bool_simplify`, `eq_simplify`